Promoting Peace: Catholics and World Interfaith Harmony Week

 Frequently Asked Questions

-What is FAN?
 FAN is a Franciscan-inspired advocacy network prioritizing justice, peace, and environmental care.

-Where is FAN located?
 FAN operates from Washington, D.C., strategically near Capitol Hill.

-How does FAN engage politically?
 FAN integrates Gospel values into legislative efforts through lobbying, Advocacy Days, policy proposals, and coalition partnerships.

-Why is FAN significant for Secular Franciscans?
 FAN enables Secular Franciscans to fulfill their Rule by providing platforms for advocacy aligned with Franciscan principles.

-How can Secular Franciscans support FAN?
 By offering financial aid, participating in initiatives, and raising awareness within their fraternities.

 Vatican II, Secular Franciscanism, and Contemporary Dilemmas